telerik/ajax-docs/controls/grid/inheritance/inheriting-grid-columns.md

 ````

->note When inheriting grid columns in hierarchy, you need to override their Clone() method and copy the base properties as follows:
+>tip When inheriting grid columns in hierarchy, you need to override their Clone() method and copy the base properties as follows:
 >